appdotnet/api-spec/content/docs/resources/stream/index.md

 * TOC
 {:toc}

-A customized view of the global stream that is streamed to the client instead of polling.
+A customized view of the the events happening on App.net that is streamed to the client instead of polling.

 ~~~ js
 {